 Glimpses of village life and old fireplaces

-So, Venkat enquiries his uncle about the story of that deserted fireplace standing out there at the entrance of their village.
-But his uncle also does not know about it as they had settled there only recently on purchasing a plot very cheaply (being unable to bear the heavy costs of the city life).
+So, Venkat inquiries his uncle about the story of that deserted fireplace standing out there at the entrance of their village.
+But his uncle also does not know about it as they had settled there only some years back by purchasing a plot very cheaply (being unable to bear the heavy costs of the city life).
 After a couple of days, Venkat thinks of clearing the mystery of that tall ruined fireplace.
-So, he approaches some nearby old-aged neighbours and requests them to tell him something about the history of their village and that deserted fireplace.
+So he approaches some nearby old-aged neighbors doing carpentry and requests them to tell him something about the history of their village and that deserted fireplace.
 One old gentleman narrated the story of it as follows.

 Their village was a part of a big business hub producing bricks and pottery on large scales and supplying the same all over the regions of Southern India.
 At that time, Chengalpattu district (as it was known during those days- later it became part of Madras Presidency and then Chennai) was the most important camp for British East India Company in the 18th century and 19th century.
 But the original rulers there were Vijayanagara emperors and then Deccan Sultanates and their hierarchy.
-So, there were always wars between the kings and sultanates and everything was terror filled.
+So, there were always wars between the kings and sultanates and everything was terror-filled.
 The East India Company used to overpower these local rulers using all possible means of power and business tactics.
-Because of terror and insecurity, people used to flee from these villages to some safer places deserting everything.
-And wars destroyed much of the properties and killed many people and left most of them homeless.
+Because of the terror and insecurity, people used to flee from these villages to some safer havens deserting everything behind.
+Wars destroyed much of the properties and killed many people and left most of them homeless.
 This fireplace was one of such victims of wars in the early nineteenth century.
-The owner of it had a large business of refractory bricks which have all been destroyed and lost during those wars and destructions.
-So, the owner left that place with his remaining family and belongings during the year 1920 or so and settled in a far away safer place.
+The owner of it had a large business of refractory, manufacturing bricks, with many units at many places around.
+But those refractories have all been destroyed during those wars and destructions.
+The owner left that place with his remaining family and belongings during the 1930s or so and settled in a far-off safer place.